 I’ll give you a hint.
 Last year the state had one of the largest crops in history and it made the national news when it was revealed that up to 1/4 of the crop might be left on trees from lack of people to pick the fruits.

-Well, the answer is apples.
-And you’d be correct if you suspected there might be some Apple in here.
+answer: apples And you’d be correct if you suspected there might be some Apple in here.
 (In addition to mint, lavender, and hops.)
 Oh yeah, juniper and the usual suspects too.
 Intrigued?
 I know I am.
 Let’s get down to some drinking, shall we?

 Wow, a tad malty on the nose with a distinct scent of stewed heavily spice apples.
 There’s some brightness to the spice, but it’s mostly not clear.
 Hints of juniper, angelica, and other baking spices.
 Nice, quite inviting.
 But definitely contemporary.

 This is contemporary gin as you might expect it, with juniper in the background, dialed back to a supporting role.
 A nice refreshing bitterness and a lingering heat on the finish.
 Hoppy, but only in the slightest.
 Nice and rather unique.

 This is a great mix for the more fruity set of cocktails.
 I love the way it works with jam and lemon juice, and also found it to be nice in an Aviation, even bringing out a more cherry like note.
 It stands up well with Cherry Heering and other bold flavor liqueurs, but not so much in a traditional gin sense.
 The apple and hops come out most brightly.
-This isn’t to say it’s not good.
-It is, but it’s among the most decidedly contemporary gins I’ve had.
-Whether or not you like Dry Fly Gin is clearly very contemporary in approach.
+Even in mixing, Dry Fly Gin is clearly very contemporary in approach.